-India-based packaging company Uflex is building a new aseptic packaging manufacturing plant in the Indian city of Sanand, Gujarat.
+India-based packaging company Uflex is building a new aseptic packaging manufacturing plant in Sanand, Gujarat.

-The development was announced in November 2015 and is being built in phases, with the first phase involving an investment of Rs5.8bn ($85m).
+The development was announced in November 2015 and is being built in phases.
+The first phase commenced operations in September 2017 and involved an investment of Rs5.8bn ($85m).

-Phase one will be dedicated to manufacturing aseptic packaging for liquid products and will have a capacity of seven billion packs, with potential for expansion in future.
-An estimated 90% of the plant's output will cater to the domestic market.
+Phase one is dedicated to manufacturing aseptic packaging for liquid products and has a capacity of producing seven billion packs, with provision for expansion in future.
+An estimated 90% of the plant’s output is catered to the domestic market.

-Uflex unveiled a new aseptic packaging line for liquid products known as ASEPTO™ in January, which is to be manufactured at the proposed Sanand plant.
+Uflex unveiled a new aseptic packaging line for liquid products known as ASEPTO™ in January, which is now being manufactured at the Sanand plant.

 Overview of the Uflex aseptic packaging plant

-Development is set to take place on 21 acres of a 72-acre site purchased by Uflex, and the company plans to use the remaining land for expansion of its current businesses, including aseptic packaging.
+The plant was built on 21 acres of a 72-acre site purchased by Uflex, and the remaining land will be utilised for future expansions of the company that includes aseptic packaging.

-The new facility has been designed to include a number of sustainable features, such as zero discharge and solar panel installations.
-The plant will also be equipped with passive architecture-envelop insulation in order to preserve natural light and conserve electricity.
+The new facility is designed to include a number of sustainable features, such as zero discharge and solar panel installations.
+The plant is equipped with passive architecture-envelop insulation in order to preserve natural light and conserve electricity.

-Civil works at the site have already been completed, and state-of-the-art machines were being installed as of November last year.
+Civil works for the plant were completed and state-of-the-art machines were installed by November 2016.

 ASEPTO™: Uflex’s new aseptic packaging line

-Uflex is already a leader in providing packaging products for solids, semi solids, gels, viscous fluids, and granular materials.
-The new Sanand plant will enable the company to complete its product portfolio by offering its ASEPTO™ packaging line for liquid products such as milk, dairy products, and non-aerated drinks.
+Uflex is already a leader in providing packaging products for solids, semi-solids, gels, viscous fluids, and granular materials.
+The new Sanand plant enables the company to complete its product portfolio by offering its ASEPTO™ packaging line for liquid products such as milk, dairy products, and non-aerated drinks.

 The new ASEPTO™ packaging is made by combining polyethylene with paperboard and aluminium foil.

-Aseptic packaging such as ASEPTO™ enables products to be stored for long time without refrigeration, while preserving nutrients and ensuring longer shelf life.
+Aseptic packaging such as ASEPTO™ enables products to be stored for a long time without refrigeration while preserving nutrients and ensuring a longer shelf life.
 It is also lightweight, portable and easy to handle.

 Manufacturing procedure at the new plant

-Once the paper board is manufactured, printing, creasing and punching will be carried out using a printing machine.
-It will be followed by lamination with aluminium film and polyethylene on the extrusion machine.
+The paperboard is manufactured, printed, creased and punched using a printing machine.
+This procedure is followed by lamination with aluminium film and polyethylene on the extrusion machine.

-The paper board will be converted into rolls of varying widths once laminated, as per the required size of packages, for instance 200ml, 100ml and 1,000ml.
+The paperboard is converted into rolls of varying widths once laminated, as per the required size of packages, for instance, 200ml, 100ml and 1,000ml.

-Completed rolls will then be sent to the customer to be filled and packed with the desired products, including juices, milk, dairy and distillery products on their forming and filling lines.
+Completed rolls are then sent to the customer to be filled and packed with the desired products, including juices, milk, dairy and distillery products on their forming and filling lines.

 VMS Consultants was contracted to design the new facility.